-THE 2024 SUBARU SHARE THE LOVE® EVENT RETURNS FOR SEVENTEENTH CONSECUTIVE YEAR OF CHARITABLE GIVING
+The 2024 Subaru Share The Love® Event Returns For Seventeenth Consecutive Year Of Charitable Giving

-N.J., Oct.
-15, 2024 /PRNewswire/ -- Subaru of America, Inc. today announced its annual philanthropic Subaru Share the Love® Event will return for its 17th consecutive year.
+CAMDEN, N.J., October 15, 2024 /3BL/ - Subaru of America, Inc. today announced its annual philanthropic Subaru Share the Love® Event will return for its 17th consecutive year.
 Through this year's event, Subaru and its participating retailers will aim to reach a cumulative total of nearly $320 million in donations to local hometown charities along with returning national charity partners; The American Society for the Prevention of Cruelty to Animals® (ASPCA®), Make-A-Wish®, Meals on Wheels America, and the National Park Foundation.

 Jeff Walters, President and Chief Operating Officer, Subaru of America, Inc: “Supporting the causes closest to our hearts is top of mind during this time of year.
 Subaru and our retailers celebrate the holiday season by showing what makes the Subaru community so considerate, both nationally and in the communities we call home.
 Our retailers and customers are at the heart of what we do and why we strive to be a force for good, helping to create positive change with our partners and truly showing what makes Subaru More Than a Car Company®.”